 Safer City Streets Network: 5th meeting

-The ITF Safer City Streets initiative offers a platform for road safety experts to share their experience and develop a global database at city level.
-A full network meeting will take place in Buenos Aires, Argentina, on 10-11 April 2019.
+The ITF Safer City Streets network offers a platform for road safety experts to share their experience and develop a global database at city level.
+A full network meeting took place in Buenos Aires, Argentina, on 10-11 April 2019.
 It was attended by over 90 participants, including representatives from 20 cities.

-The agenda will reflect the priorities of the host city, which are particularly relevant to Latin American cities:
+The agenda reflected the priorities of the host city, which were particularly relevant to Latin American cities:

 - Crash and casualty data collection systems, with a goal to exploit all available data sources and reduce under-reporting.